-The Department for International Economic and Political Relations implements the International Relations – Determinants of Resilient Sustainable Development (MO4R) project.
+The Department for International Economic and Political Relations implements the project International Relations – Determinants of Resilient Sustainable Development (MO4R).
 This project is funded by the National Recovery and Resilience Plan 2021-2026 over four years, from 2024 to 2027.
-Researchers focus on identifying and analyzing security, economic, political, cultural, and other social processes needed to achieve sustainable development and enhance the resilience of the Republic of Croatia in both regional and international contexts.
+Researchers focus on identifying and analyzing economic, political, and cultural processes, as well as security and other social processes needed to achieve sustainable development and enhance the resilience of the Republic of Croatia in regional and international contexts.
 The primary research areas include:

 The Center for Migration Studies (CEMIS) is also a part of this project.

-Besides scientific research, project activities encompass the dissemination and expansion of knowledge, and the popularization of science.
+Besides scientific research, project activities include the dissemination and expansion of knowledge, and the popularization of science.

 News